| |

-Cockney Liz arrived in Barberton by mail-coach in June 1887, apparently to try and find her fiance, who had come to the gold fields to seek his fortune.
+Cockney Liz arrived in Barberton by mail-coach in January 1886, in an attempt to try and find her fiance.

 Her very first performance was a great success which we are told, "Brought the house down" and after that Liz was one of the star attractions in town.